-The measurement of the single photon with a photomultiplier, separation of the signal from the noise, different statistics for coherent and incoherent light.
+The measurement of the single photon with a photomultiplier, separation of the signal from the noise.

 The course aims to provide an advanced preparation of Optics with a critical understanding of the bases of the electromagnetic radiation field from the description of classical physics to the quantum treatment.
 The educational objectives include advanced knowledge of quantum physics, mathematical methods of physics and some themes of the structure of matter.